wulab/mithril-slides/README.md

 Go to previous slide      | Left Arrow, Up Arrow or Backspace Quit presentation mode    | Period or Escape
 Show or hide the pointer  | C
-Change presentation theme | T
+Switch presentation theme | T

 ## Offline mode
 mithril-slides requires an internet connection to work.
 If you are to present in a